 All of my treatments were conducted in a regular exam room, using the RADiant system from Xstrahl.
 Medical staff secured my leg and did skin mapping to target the area.
 The first thing that surprised me was the length of the actual treatment.
 The medical team left the room and came back in about a minute later.
 It was like nothing happened!
 It was just painless.
-My lesion was treated over the course of 14 weeks in a total of 17 short treatment sessions, which ended in October.
+My lesion was treated in a total of 17 short treatment sessions, which ended in October.

 It is healing nicely.
 There was a slight discoloration of the area for a few months after my treatment ended but it has disappeared now.
 The treated area on the outside of the calf had also been irritated by the pant leg rubbing on it, but this didn’t start until late in the treatment series.
 It wasn’t painful and I was able to use an over-the-counter ointment to soothe the itching.

 The treatment schedule had little impact to my days since I live so close by the office.
 It was such an easy process of simply seeing your dermatologist.
 They usually did treatments twice a week which could simply be rescheduled if necessary.
 It was very convenient to arrange and took just moments on treatment dates.
 The full treatment cycle is now completed and I don’t anticipate needing any more.
 I will have a follow up in 3-6 months to check on the healing.